vosen/ZLUDA/README.md

 ```
 in the main directory of the project
 ### Known build issues and workarounds:
-+ * cmake not installed on Windows: * Install windows binaries from https://cmake.org/download/
++ **cmake not installed on Windows:** Install windows binaries from https://cmake.org/download/
-+ * CMake Error: The source directory ".../ZLUDA/ext/spirv-tools" does not appear to contain CMakeLists.txt.*: update linked git submodules
++ **CMake Error: The source directory ".../ZLUDA/ext/spirv-tools" does not appear to contain CMakeLists.txt.:** update linked git submodules
 ```
 git submodule init
 git submodule update